archbold1228/ml_project/README.md

 - **CalculiX** (inside Docker, handled automatically)

 **Important Note:**
-Ensure you have Docker installed and running on your system to execute the CalculiX simulations.
+Ensure you have Docker installed and running on your system to execute the CalculiX simulations or alternatively install CalculiX in your local machine.

 # Project Structure